CRTYPUBG/vscaler/README.md

 **VScaler** is a tool that lets you replace upscalers in games that ***already support DLSS2+ / FSR2+ / XeSS*** ($`^1`$), as well as manage ***frame generation*** in already mentioned games _(either by replacing existing FG options or enabling it in DX12 games through experimental ***VFG***)_.
 It also offers extensive customization options for all users, including those with Nvidia GPUs using DLSS.

 > [!CAUTION]
-> * We've been informed about some **FAKE websites** presenting themselves as VScaler team, so we would like to strongly highlight that we **DO NOT HAVE an official website!**
+> * We've been informed about some **FAKE websites** presenting themselves as cscaler team, so we would like to strongly highlight that we **DO NOT HAVE an official website!**
 > * **We DON'T have an official manager app**, so please be careful when downloading or using them!
 > * Only **LEGIT places** are this Github, our Discord server and Nitec's NexusMods page.
-> * VScaler is **FREE**, any kind of monetary requirements are scams!
+> * cscaler is **FREE**, any kind of monetary requirements are scams!

 > [!TIP]
-> _For example, if a game has DLSS only, VScaler can be used to replace DLSS with XeSS or FSR 3.1 (also works for FSR2-only games, like The Outer Worlds Spacer's Choice, albeit requires manually providing nvngx_dlss.dll)._
+> _For example, if a game has DLSS only, cscaler can be used to replace DLSS with XeSS or FSR 3.1 (also works for FSR2-only games, like The Outer Worlds Spacer's Choice, albeit requires manually providing nvngx_dlss.dll)._

-**Key aspects of VScaler:**
+**Key aspects of cscaler:**
 - Enables usage of XeSS, FSR2, FSR3, **FSR4**$`^2`$ (_officially, RDNA4 only_) and DLSS in (temporal) upscaler-enabled games
 - Allows users to fine-tune their upscaling experience with a wide range of tweaks and enhancements (RCAS & MAS, Output Scaling, DLSS Presets, Ratio & DRS Overrides etc.)
 - Since v0.7.0+, added ***experimental DX12*** frame generation support with possible HUDfix solution ([**VFG**](#VFG--hudfix-experimental-hud-ghosting-fix))
 - Supports [**Fakenvapi**](#installation) integration - enables Reflex hooking and injecting _Anti-Lag 2_ (RDNA1+ only), _LatencyFlex_ (LFX) or _XeLL_ (Intel only) - _bundled since 0.9_
 - Since v0.7.7, added support for **Nukem's** FSR3-FG mod [**dlssg-to-fsr3**](#installation), only supports games with ***native DLSS-FG*** - _bundled since 0.9_
 - Since v0.7.8, added **ASI plugin loading** support (_disabled_ by default (`LoadAsiPlugins=` in INI), loads from customisable folder, default `plugins`)
-- New project - [**VPatcher**](https://github.com/CRTYPUBG/VPatcher) - an ASI Plugin for VScaler for enabling DLSS and DLSSG inputs without spoofing in ***supported games***.
+- New project - [**VPatcher**](https://github.com/CRTYPUBG/VPatcher) - an ASI Plugin for cscaler for enabling DLSS and DLSSG inputs without spoofing in ***supported games***.
-- Since v0.7.8, VScaler is now automatically applying certain game patches for a better out-of-the-box experience
+- Since v0.7.8, cscaler is now automatically applying certain game patches for a better out-of-the-box experience
 - Since v0.9.0, separated FG Inputs and Outputs, added XeFG and FSR4-FG support, as well as bundled Fakenvapi and Nukem's FSR3-FG mod
 - For a detailed list of all features, check [Features](Features.md)